simple-registry/simple-registry/doc/explanation/storage-backends.md

 Blob ownership markers (`LinkKind::Blob`) are intentionally retained until the client issues an explicit `DELETE /v2/<name>/blobs/<digest>`.
 They are not removed when a namespace's manifests are deleted.
-Reclaiming byteless entries is the job of `angos prune`, which purges them once the shard exceeds an age window; ownership grants with no manifest reference are likewise reclaimed by prune under the retention policies.
+Reclaiming byteless entries is the job of `angos prune`, which purges them once the entry exceeds an age window; ownership grants with no manifest reference are likewise reclaimed by prune under the retention policies.